ray155093/azure-docs.zh-tw/articles/azure-functions/functions-bindings-service-bus.md

         "name" : "<Name of input parameter in function signature>", "queueName" : "<Name of the queue>",
-        "connection" : "<Name of app setting that has your queue's connection string - see below>", "accessRights" : "<Access rights for the connection string - see below>" "type" : "serviceBusTrigger",
+        "connection" : "<Name of app setting that has your queue's connection string - see below>", "accessRights" : "<Access rights for the connection string - see below>", "type" : "serviceBusTrigger",
         "direction" : "in"
     }